 £10 per entry and the winner takes home the kitty – check out the rules below then click away!

-Click here to see the list of pros teeing it up for the Dunhill Links Championship 2021.
+Click here to see the list of pros teeing it up for the PGA Championship Open 2022.

 1. Select one player to finish inside the weekly target of the appropriate European Tour event – that selection cannot be used again, by that individual, until the competition is reset.